Financial Aid Coordinator

 As soon as you have reviewed and accepted your financial aid package, you must pay a registration fee of $200 to hold your seat for next year.
 Once a class is full, a waiting list will be started.
 To insure that you hold a seat, this fee should be received by May 15.

 If you receive assistance, your tuition bill will be reduced and you will decide on a payment plan.
 We offer annual, trimester and monthly payment plans.
-All tuition must be paid in full by May of 2017.
+All tuition must be paid in full by May.
 There is a reduction of $200 for all tuition paid in full by February 5.
 Please refer to the tuition charts for further information.
 Again, please feel free to contact Mrs. Hampton regarding tuition questions.

 Report Cards issued at the end of each quarter for Middle School or semester for High School indicate the grades that will appear on official transcripts.
 It is important to review these regularly and to bring any mistakes to the attention of the school office before a transcript is requested.
 When a student transfers, the new school will mail an official request for the student’s records and we will mail them directly to that school.
 The official transcripts can also be forwarded to designated schools or individuals upon request.
 Such requests must be made in writing at least five working days prior to the date on which they are to be sent.
 There is no charge for the first three transcripts issued.
 There is a $1 charge for each additional transcript, a $10.00 charge for accelerated handling and a $25 charge for next day service.